syncfusion-content/xamarin.android-docs/xamarin-android/SfTreeView/Apperance.md

 ### Level based styling.

-The TreeView allows you to customize the style of `TreeViewItem` based on different levels by customising the adapter by using `UpdateContentView` and  `UpdateExpanderView` override methods.
+The TreeView allows you to customize the style of `TreeViewItem` based on different levels by customizing the adapter by using `UpdateContentView` and  `UpdateExpanderView` override methods.

  You can customize the content view and expander view by overriding the `CreateContentView`, `CreateExpanderView`, `UpdateContentView` and `UpdateExpanderView` methods of `TreeViewAdapter`.